leocov-dev/tadpoles-backup/README.md

 ## Notes

-`tadples-backup` caches your login session cookie locally so you are not prompted repeatedly to enter your password.
+`tadples-backup` caches your login session cookie locally so you are not prompted to enter your password every time you use the tool.
-It **DOES NOT** store or retain your email or password!
+It **DOES NOT** store or retain your actual email or password.

-It writes a file to your home directory with a temporary authentication cookie which lasts a few weeks.
+Instead it writes a file to your home directory with a temporary authentication cookie which lasts for 2 weeks.
 This file is located at `$HOME/.tadpoles-backup-cookie` and can be deleted whenever you choose.